 What you will contribute

 You will be responsible for your accommodation costs.

 You must commit to spend a minimum of 6 months and a maximum of 12 months in the programme at our headquarters in Luxembourg or at one of the external offices.
 In the latter case, you may only apply for a position in a country of which you are not a resident or national.

 How to apply

-To apply for an EPTATF internship at the EIB, please view our current vacancies and respond to one of the EPTATF internship opportunities by submitting your application online.
+To apply for an EPTATF traineeship at the EIB, click on “View all jobs” and respond to one of the EPTATF traineeship opportunities by submitting your application online.